saracoth/newdark-mods/doc/Keybinds.md

 5. Change an existing key binding or add a new one.
 The "inv_select" bindings select or equip an inventory item or weapon.
 6. Save the user.bnd file.

-At this point, you may want to save your keybinds again.
+At this point, you may want to launch the game save your keybinds again.
 Perhaps to a different slot and name, rather than overwriting your previously saved bindings.

 Here's an example change: